 Authorities say Walker, 24, is responsible for the of Terrence Bernar Thomas, 38, on Patterson Street in Largo.
 Authorities described the incident as a drug deal gone wrong.

 Walker is being held at the DeKalb County Jail.
 Pinellas County Sheriff's deputies are currently interviewing him in Georgia, Gualtieri said in a news conference late Thursday afternoon.

-Authorities offered a $10,000 reward for Walker's arrest at a press conference Aug.
+Authorities offered a for Walker's arrest at a press conference Aug.
 13. Gualtieri said that they received about five tips from the public, but that information did not lead to Walker's arrest.

 Instead the sheriff's office traced Walker's whereabouts using electronic surveillance.
 Authorities say Walker went from Clearwater to Orlando to the Atlanta area.